devfile/docs/README.md

 ## Contributing

 The repository has many versions of the documentation.
-Therefore, be sure to change and test the version of the documentation for your contribution.
+Therefore, ensure you test the version of the documentation for your contribution.

 - For the newest version, use the `master` branch.
-- For a earlier version, use the `v<n>.<m>.x` branch where `n` is the major version of the release, and `m` is the minor version.
+- For an earlier version, use the `v<n>.<m>.x` branch where `n` is the major version of the release, and `m` is the minor version.
 For example, `v2.0.x`.
-- Be sure when merging any changes for a earlier release to merge into the correct branch and not `master`.
+- When merging any changes for an earlier release, merge into the correct branch and not `master`.

 Build is the same for each branch.